-The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC), was first established in 1985 and was formerly known as the University of Pittsburgh Cancer Institute.
-It is a National Cancer Institute-designated Comprehensive Cancer Center and is staffed by almost 400 clinicians and researchers providing patient care and conducting research and clinical trials.
+The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC), was established in 1985 as the University of Pittsburgh Cancer Institute.
+It is staffed by almost 400 clinicians and researchers providing patient care and conducting research and clinical trials.

 A Comprehensive Cancer Center

 The Mesothelioma Specialty Care Program

-One of the most important things that the Hillman Cancer Center offers patients is treatment from specialists in rare cancers, including mesothelioma.
-Cancers like mesothelioma are not common and neither are experts in how to treat it.
+One of the most important things the Hillman Cancer Center offers patients is treatment from specialists in rare cancers, including mesothelioma.
+Mesothelioma is rare and so are experts in how to treat it.
 Victims of asbestos and mesothelioma need places like Hillman where they can find the people who are able to treat them.